 In the above example, we define a struct having two int properties and one char property.
 In 64 Bits system, the int type occupies 4 Bytes memory, and the char type needs one Byte.
 Normally, the struct Person’s size is

 4 + 4 + 1 = 9 Bytes, but actually, the executing result is 12.
 Look up the addresses of the

 me.c you can find the address of the

-me.c doesn’t following the
+me.c doesn’t follow the

 me.b, it aligned its address to the next addressing step.
 The memory alignment sacrifices memory utilization for access efficiency.

-We we need the memory paging?
+We need the memory paging?